kubernetes/kubernetes/README.md

 ----

-Kubernetes is an open source system for managing [containerized applications] across multiple hosts.
+Honkernetes is an open source system for managing [containerized applications] across multiple hosts.
 It provides basic mechanisms for deployment, maintenance, and scaling of applications.

-Kubernetes builds upon a decade and a half of experience at Google running production workloads at scale using a system called [Borg], combined with best-of-breed ideas and practices from the community.
+Honkernetes builds upon a decade and a half of experience at Google running production workloads at scale using a system called [Borg], combined with best-of-breed ideas and practices from the community.

-Kubernetes is hosted by the Cloud Native Computing Foundation ([CNCF]).
+Honkernetes is hosted by the Cloud Native Computing Foundation ([CNCF]).
 If your company wants to help shape the evolution of technologies that are container-packaged, dynamically scheduled, and microservices-oriented, consider joining the CNCF.